-The intent of these policies is to recommend that in highly vulnerable aquifers and significant groundwater recharge areas, MOECC require all future or replacement septic systems that are regulated under the Ontario Water Resources Act be tertiary treatment systems.
-Although significant threats cannot occur in HVA's and SGRA's, the SPC chose to write optional policies to address septic systems as moderate and low threats in these areas.
+The intent of this policy is to recommend that in highly vulnerable aquifers and significant groundwater recharge areas, MECP require all future or replacement septic systems that are regulated under the Ontario Water Resources Act be tertiary treatment systems.
+Although significant threats cannot occur in HVA's and SGRA's, the SPC chose to write an optional policy to address septic systems as moderate and low threats in these areas.
 While the costs of tertiary systems can be higher than standard systems, the SPC feels that they provide the benefit of an extra level of treatment for sewage and additional protection for drinking water supplies.
-Since these policies address moderate and low drinking water threats only, they are "have regard for policies" only.
+Since this policy address moderate and low drinking water threats only, they are "have regard for policies" only.

-During pre-consultation, the MOECC submitted a comment requesting more flexibility be provided in these policies rather than requiring tertiary treatment systems.
-Since these are "have regard for" policies only, the SPC decided to change the language from "the MOECC should require tertiary systems" to "the MOECC should recommend tertiary systems".
+During pre-consultation, the MECP submitted a comment requesting more flexibility be provided in this policy rather than requiring tertiary treatment systems.
+Since this is a "have regard for" policy only, the SPC decided to change the language from "the MECP should require tertiary systems" to "the MECP should recommend tertiary systems".
 More flexibility and policy clarity was also requested during the public consultation phase of the process.
-The policies were therefore further amended to specify that where the Director considers it appropriate, it was recommended that terms and conditions be included in the Environmental Compliance Approval to require a tertiary system.
+The policy was therefore further amended to specify that where the Director considers it appropriate, it was recommended that terms and conditions be included in the Environmental Compliance Approval to require a tertiary system.